 Everyone should have a good rewards card in their wallet, and Bank of America offers two excellent options: the CardNamediscontinued and the CardNamediscontinued.
-Both the Customized Cash and the Unlimited Cash cards offer low fees and award cash back that doesn’t expire.
+Both the Customized Cash and the Unlimited Cash cards offer low fees and award cash back that doesn’t expire as long as your account remains open.
 Plus, both are eligible for the Bank of America Preferred Rewards program, which makes it possible to boost your rewards earning by up to 75%.

 Cash-back rewards rates